 Heat Index Calculator

-Please enter the real temperature and humidity, the heat index will be calculated.
+Please enter the actual temperature in degrees Celsius and the humidity in percent; the heat index, i.e. the perceived heat in degrees Celsius, will be calculated.

 The formula for the calculation is h = -8.784695 + 1.61139411*t + 2.338549*f - 0.14611605*t*f - 0.012308094*t² - 0.016424828*f² + 0.002211732*t²*f + 0.00072546*t*f² - 0.000003582*t²*f²